gonrails/gonrails/docs/config.md

   MasterHost: 127.0.0.1:8080
 ```

-We controller all behaviors in `config.go`.
+We controls all behaviors in `config.go`.
 Obviously, you can change whatever you want to.